azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% endbubble %}

   {% bubble Kuguri %}
     Oya, you still aren’t satisfied?
-How greedy of you, cicám.
+How greedy of you, cicá.

     Well then, how about a real date?
   {% endbubble %}